-The general word embedding i.e., count based word embedding models (e.g., word embedding (Mikolov et al. 2013b), GloVe (Pennington et al. 2014), and fasttext (Bojanowski et al. 2017)) enable learning word semantics.
-However, language is more usually used as text fragments (phrases, sentences) that need to be assigned similarities.
+The general word embedding i.e., count-based word embedding models (e.g., word embedding (Mikolov et al. 2013b), GloVe (Pennington et al. 2014), and fasttext (Bojanowski et al. 2017)) enable learning word level semantics similarity.
+However, language is usually used as text fragments (phrases, sentences) that need to be assigned similarities.
 This blog post describes learning semantic similarity at the sentence level via a multi-layer neural network.
 The general structure of a multi-layer neural network provides a powerful tool or framework for building many NLP applications, such as Question Answering (Severyn and Moschitti 2015), Machine Translation (Bahdanau et al. 2014), and Image Captioning (Vinyals et al. 2015), etc.

 Convolutional Neural Network

-Convolutional neural network is a multilayer hierarchical neural network.
-Three principal factors distinguish the CNNs from the simple feed-forward neural networks: 1) local receptive fields, 2) weight sharing, and 3) pooling or sub-sampling.
+Convolutional neural network is a multilayer hierarchical neural network, and three principal factors distinguish CNNs from simple feed-forward neural networks: 1) local receptive fields, 2) weight sharing, and 3) pooling or sub-sampling.